pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

 answer, an **HTTP response**.

 An **HTTP request** gives us the ability to communicate with an **API**.
-So much for the theory, now let\'s get our hands dirty :clapping_hands: and let\'s see how it looks in Power Automate.
+So much for the theory, now let's get our hands dirty :clapping_hands: and let's see how it looks in Power Automate.

 ## HTTP request